Get insider access

 Differences Between Sizes And Variants

 The Finalmouse ULX Pro Series is available in three size variants: small (Cheetah), medium (Lion), and large (Tiger).
 We bought and tested the small (Cheetah) variant.
-The label of our unit is here.
+Our unit's label is here.
 The label is mostly obscured because it's on the inside of the mouse and partially blocked by the honeycomb exterior.
 The model number on our unit is S/N: SA241704063.

 We expect all size variants to perform similarly, and we expect most of our tests will broadly apply to all sizes except for obvious tests like Shape and Weight.